Separating alternative fuel facts

 Recent research from Certas Energy reveals that there is widespread confusion over the benefits of sustainable fuels and misconceptions over their viability as effective alternatives to diesel.
 We bust the myths on alternative fuels and challenge what many consider to be the biggest obstacles to wider adoption

 58% of respondents state costs as the most significant barrier to adoption… but 46% recognise that they could deliver cost savings.

 It’s true that alternative fuels cost slightly more than conventional diesel.
 However, as demand and supply increases, the price difference will start to decrease.
 They are also much cheaper to implement than other solutions that require investment in new infrastructure or vehicles.

-Certas Energy’s nationwide distribution network supports the delivery of Shell GTL Fuel across the country, with the capacity to supply up to 25 million litres of this cleaner burning alternative to diesel.
+Certas Energy’s nationwide distribution network supports the delivery of GTL Fuel across the country, with the capacity to supply up to 25 million litres of this cleaner burning alternative to diesel.

 Find out more about our national distribution network here

 "Adopting alternative fuels would disrupt my business"